ios-xr/gisobuild/README.md

 Golden ISO Label
--m, --migration To build Migration tar only for ASR9k -v, --version Print version of this script and exit
+-m, --migration To build Migration tar only for ASR9k -v, --version Print version of this script and exit -e, --extend  Adding/appending more rpms to previously built gISO -f, --fullISO  To build full iso only for xrv9k
+-g, --gisoInfo To display Golden ISO Information
 ```

 Required arguments: